Measures of Success

-Professional school student retention at or above 90% is considered the standard best practice.
-The LCOC has a strategic goal to be at 90% and has consistently been above 90% for nine or more years.
+Professional school student retention at or above 90 percent is considered the standard best practice.
+Logan's Doctor of Chiropractic Program (DCP) has a strategic goal to be at 90 percent and has consistently been above 90 percent for nine or more years.

 National Board of Chiropractic Examiner (NBCE) Results

-NBCE scores are one of many ways a program can measure how well a program prepares students to meet professional competencies compared to the national standards, and compared to other programs.
-LCOC strives to exceed The Council on Chiropractic Education’s CCE standard of a minimum 80% pass rate and has a goal of being in the top 25% of all reporting schools by 2025.
+NBCE scores are one of many ways a program can measure how well it prepares students to meet professional competencies compared to the national standards, and compared to other programs.
+Logan’s DCP strives to exceed The Council on Chiropractic Education’s (CCE) policy of a minimum 80 percentage pass rate and has a goal of being in the top-25 percentage of all reporting programs by 2025.

-Looking at annual data (as published on the websites of Doctor of Chiropractic program’s in the United States) since 2012, LCOC has been in the top 50% twice, the top 75% once, and the most recently reported all school annual data from 2015 put LCOC in the top 25%.
-As the 80% CCE line indicates, LCOC has always been above the CCE minimum of 80%.
+Looking at data published on the websites of Doctor of Chiropractic programs in the United States since 2012, Logan has been in the top-50 percentage three times (including the most recent results) and the top-25 percentage once.
+Logan has always been above the CCE minimum of 80 percent.